AlexSD92/stack_react/README.md

     - Finally, for development, you will need to disable the collection of static files.
 The file key value pair you need to add is 'DISABLE_COLLECTSTATIC=1'.
 20. Click on 'Add Buildpack' and select python, then 'Save changes'.
 25. At the top of your settings.py file, '*import os*' and '*import dj_database_url*'.
-26. Ensure DEBUG is set to True for development purposes or True for production.
+26. Ensure DEBUG is set to True for development purposes or False for production.
 27. Set your 'ALLOWED_HOST' to ['[*your heroku project name*].herokuapp.com'].
 For example, 'ALLOWED_HOSTS = ['stack-drf-api.herokuapp.com']
 28. Comment out the existing database and include a new DATABASE setting.
     - Go back to your Heroku config vars and grab the DATABASE_URL key value.